STEM Symposium

 - Oral Presentations: Detailed discussions led by students, shedding light on their methodologies, results, and implications.

-- Poster Sessions: Visual displays summarizing students’ research and project findings, where they talk to event attendees in one-and-one conversation.
+- Poster Sessions: Visual displays summarizing students’ research and project findings, where they talk to event attendees in one-on-one conversation.

 - Project Demonstrations: Some programs hold live showcases where students bring their projects to life through models, software demos, or physical prototypes.